xytuang/COMS-W4119/docs/DESIGN.md

-===Connection Method===
+**Connection Method**

 * We will use TCP sockets to communicate between nodes in the network so we don't need to worry about data corruption, dropped packets, and out-of-order packets.

-===Tracker===
+**Tracker**

 * The tracker's main thread will be responsible for listening to any incoming socket connections.

-* When a peer connects to the tracker, it will spin up a new thread dedicated to the peer's connection.
+* When a peer connects to the tracker, it will spin up a new thread dedicated to the peer's connection since it will need to maintain multiple peer connections at once.
     * Adds this peer to some global list
     * Each thread listens for a request from the peer to send the list of nodes so that the peer can know who to broadcast any new mined blocks to.
-    * Message/serialization format: NODES\n<IP Address>,Port <IP Address>,Port <IP Address>,Port...\n
+    * Message/serialization format: NODES\n{IPAddress},{Port} {IP Address},{Port} {IP Address},{Port}...\n
     * This thread should also detect when a connection has closed -- could be done by checking whether the return of recv() is None.

-===Peer===
+**Peer**

 The peer is responsible for maintaining its own copy of the blockchain, mining new nodes, and broadcasting them to its neighbors.
 The blockchain is a list of blocks, and will need a lock to ensure synchronization across different threads.

 Block structure:

     {
             id:          // Block ID
             transaction: // Transaction data, see the Transaction struct below
             nonce:       // The nonce that needs to be solved for to mine a block
             prev_hash:   // The hash of the previous block
             hash:        // The hash of the current block

             signature:   // Signature over the data of the block }

 Transaction structure:

     {
         timestamp: // Time the transaction was added to the chain
         data:      // Transaction data (e.g. a vote)
     }

+Peer Initiation:
 * When a peer joins the network, it connects to the tracker (based on the address and port passed as command line arguments) so the tracker knows that there is a new node in the network.

 * The peer also generates an RSA public-private key pair, used for signing and allowing others to verify the signature.

-* Forks will be resolved by majority vote

 The peer will maintain a few different threads: